 Bitly is used by businesses worldwide to build connections with their customers across every digital channel.
 Their link management and analytics platform empower individuals and companies to embed branded call-to-action links to maximize their digital initiatives.

 Thousands of YouTubers, including myself, use Bitly to shorten and add links to their descriptions.
 It’s also the perfect tool to cloak standard and affiliate links.

 Grammarly is a writing assistant and enhancement app that includes grammar, punctuation, and spell checkers for the English language.
-It identifies errors in real-time so that your video titles, keywords, and descriptions can be mistake-free.
-It’s available as a browser extension, online editor, and app for Windows and Office 365.
+It identifies real-time errors so your video titles, keywords, and descriptions can be mistake-free.
+It’s available as a browser extension, online editor, Windows, Office 365, and mobile app.

 Patreon provides a platform to help thousands of video creators, musicians, podcasters, game developers, comic creators, and others make money off YouTube.
-Through ongoing funding and monthly subscriptions, creators can spend more time engaging their fan-base through exclusive/bonus content, member-only live streams, limited time offers, rewards, creator access, courses, services, and more.
+Through ongoing funding and monthly subscriptions, creators can engage their fan base more through exclusive/bonus content, member-only live streams, limited-time offers, rewards, creator access, courses, services, and more.

 Woobox displays your YouTube videos on a Facebook page tab with the ability to select a featured video.
 Visitors can click through and view other videos in a gallery without leaving the tab.
 Furthermore, Woobox is a social promotion app.
 It enables users to create marketing campaigns, contests, giveaways, coupons, polls, quizzes, and more.

 Woobox has five plans: Free, Basic, Standard, Advanced, and Power, starting at $37 monthly.